bertrandpeyce/examples-ansible-playbooks/004_gitlab_server/004-gitlab-server.md

-# Example 004 - Configure a Gitlab server with Ansible
+# Example 004 - Install Gitlab server

 ## Description

-This example shows how to configure a Gitlab server with Ansible using an ansible role.
+In this example we will install a Gitlab server

 ## Requirements